How to Remove Background from GIF — Step-by-Step Guide

 ezgif Background Remover.
 A free option that works directly in the browser. ezgif is a capable tool, but its background remover is a simple color-key filter — it replaces a single color value with transparency across all frames.
 This works for GIFs with perfectly uniform solid-color backgrounds, but it struggles with gradients, shadows, anti-aliased edges, and anything that is not a single flat hex code.
 It also does not use AI for subject detection, so complex scenes are not handled well.

 Adobe Photoshop.
 The manual option.
-Photoshop can remove backgrounds from animated GIFs, but the workflow involves converting the GIF to a video timeline, applying masks frame by frame, and re-exporting — a process that takes 15 to 45 minutes per GIF for an experienced user.
+Photoshop can remove backgrounds from animated GIFs, but the workflow involves converting the GIF to a video timeline, applying masks frame by frame, and re-exporting.
 It works, but it is the opposite of quick.

 Canva.
 Canva's background remover is AI-powered and works well on static images, but it does not support animated GIFs.
 Uploading a GIF to Canva only processes the first frame and outputs a static PNG.
 Not a viable option for animated content.

-For most users who just need to remove the background from a GIF — whether it is a product demo, a sticker, a meme, or a stream asset — a dedicated online GIF background remover is the practical choice.
+For most users who just need to remove the background from a GIF — whether it is a product demo, a sticker, a meme, or a stream asset — a dedicated online tool for GIF background removal is the practical choice.
 The Unscreen shutdown left a gap, but the same workflow is available today without paying for a subscription or downloading software.

 Frequently Asked Questions